 How do I change my college, major or minor?

-To make any of these changes, follow this path in Campus Connection: Student Center > My Academics > Change College, Major or Minor.
-You will receive a follow-up email once you make any changes.
+To make any of these changes, follow this path in Campus Connection: Academic Record > Change College, Major or Minor.

 You must also select a concentration if you are pursuing the following majors: accounting, marketing, management and hospitality.

 Can I take a class as a pass/fail option?

 You may only take open elective classes as pass/fail.
 All other courses required for the Bachelor of Science in Business must be taken with the standard letter grading system.

 How do I apply for a pass/fail option?

 You must apply for the pass/fail grading option prior to the third week of class.
 Applications for the pass/fail grading system can be obtained in the lobby of the Undergraduate Programs Office, DePaul Center, Suite 5200.

 How can I get into a closed class?

 The Driehaus College of Business strives to maintain effective student-teacher ratios, so the courses in the college rarely take on extra students.
 If you are a senior entering into your final term of study, you must meet with an academic advisor to review the Closed Class Petition process.